 At Vitality, we’re all about encouraging people to be active and enjoy outdoor activities.
 However, it’s important to take precautions when they are out in the sun.
-As May is National Skin Cancer Awareness month, it’s the perfect opportunity to raise awareness about and offer practical recommendations on how people can avoid skin cancer.
+Summer is the perfect opportunity to raise awareness about and offer practical recommendations on how people can avoid skin cancer.

 The best way to reduce your risk of skin cancer is to reduce your UV exposure.
 During Skin Cancer Awareness Month, the American Academy of Dermatology is asking, “Do You Use Protection?” and encourages everyone to practice safe sun exposure every time they are outdoors.

 Here’s a list of practical prevention steps from the Skin Cancer Foundation:

 - Seek the shade, especially between 10 a.m. and 4 p.m.